NuGet/Home/accepted/2024/supplied-by-platform.md

 <!-- One-paragraph description of the proposal. -->
 Provide a means to prune certain packages from project graphs because those packages are not going to be used at runtime.
 This helps avoid downloading unnecessary reference and implementation packages that would not have their assemblies used because the versions in the .NET SDK or shared framework would be used instead.
-Finally this avoids false positive by features such as NuGetAudit and other scanners that may be using the dependency graph.
+This avoids false positive by features such as NuGetAudit and other scanners that may be using the dependency graph.

 ## Motivation